 Counter

-Instruct the editor to text the STA grouping clause 4.13.
+Instruct the editor to change the text from the STA grouping clause 4.13.
 P4L39:

 Grouping allows partitioning of the non-AP STAs within a BSS into groups and restricting channel access

 only to STAs belonging to a given group at any given time period.
-This time period is enabled by allocating

-a slot duration and a number of slots in a RAW.
 Grouping can help to reduce contention and to avoid

 simultaneous transmissions from a large number of STAs hidden from each other by restricting access to the

 medium to a subset of the STAs associated with the AP.
-Grouping can also reduce the signaling overhead.
+In S1G the STAs grouping may be used to allow a set of STas to operate in a restricted time interval as in RAW or in a restricted geographical area and a restricted time interval as group sectorization operation.
+The group sectorization opertation is presented in clause 9.47.3 Grouping can also reduce the signaling overhead.

-The assignment of non-AP STAs into different groups is based on the RAW slot assignment procedure.
+The assignment of non-AP STAs into different RAW groups is based on the RAW slot assignment procedure.The group access restriction in RAW is enabled by allocating slot duration and a number of slots in aRAW.
+The group access restriction in group sectorization is limited to the sector duration via a sectorized beacon broadcast.
 An AP may also assign a STA supporting TWT to one of the predefined TWT groups.
 The AID assignment criteria can depend on STA location, for example, when non-AP STAs sharing common location information are placed inside of the same group.
 Such assignment is a form of sectorization.
 Group assignment criteria can be based on the sleeping or traffic requirements of non-AP STAs as well as other criteria that are beyond the scope of the standard.
 Grouping of non-AP STAs may be used to reduce network energy consumption, as STAs that are not in the group assigned to the current slot can enter a doze state until their slot time or assigned TWT arrives.
 Doze state is allowed for non-AP STAs assigned in the current slot when they do not have traffic to transmit.

 CID2614